Using our balance sheet to support monetary and financial stability

 We introduced a Standing Repurchase (Repo) Facility to improve the anchoring of wholesale short-term interest rates at the Official Cash Rate (OCR)

-The Standing Repo Facility, introduced from July 2022, allows eligible counterparties to lend NZD overnight and from tomorrow to the next day, on a secured basis.
+The Standing Repo Facility, originally introduced from July 2022, allows eligible counterparties to lend NZD in the following tenors: overnight, tomorrow to the next day, and tomorrow for 1 week (ordinarily 7 days), all on a secured basis.
 The collateral provided by the Reserve Bank as security for the NZD are nominal NZ Government Bonds (NZGBs) as general collateral.
 NZD deposited through the Standing Repo Facility are remunerated at a set spread below the Official Cash Rate (OCR).

 We provide the Government with an account that it uses to deposit surplus funds